There are numerous options for closing the financial gap and getting yourself into a house sooner than you think.

 Eligible applicants can get a house at half price if they buy in a neighborhood that is considered in need of "revitalization" by federal government standards and agree to stay in the home for three years.

-Some cities sponsor down payment assistance grants for first-time homebuyers.
+Some cities sponsor down payment assistance programs and first homebuyer grants to new potential homeowners.
 You read that right: You can get some cash to put toward that big pile of money you're expected to have at closing.

 Or, your state or city may offer low-interest loans to provide down payment help.
 It benefits the local economy for people to purchase homes, so state and local governments offer support.